Make a verified payout

 Use verified payouts to ensure you know who you are paying, based on bank account data.

 Verified Payouts enables you to pay out to a known, verified beneficiary.
-For example, you may want to make a payout to the same bank account previously used to make a deposit, even if the user initially paid with a debit card.
-This can reduce costs in a compliant way and reduce the risk of fraudulent payouts.
+For example, you may want to verify the account holder name or whether the end user has made a specific debit card transaction before initiating the payout.
+This can reduce costs and reduce the risk of fraudulent payouts whilst keeping your business compliant.

 There are two different ways to use verified payouts:

-• Account name check: verifies that the name on the gambling account matches the name on the bank account
+• Account name check: verifies that the name on file for an end user matches the name on the bank account

-• Transaction detection: verifies that a specific payment card deposit was made into the account being verified
+• Transaction detection: verifies that a specific debit card deposit was made into the bank account being verified.

 To use each of these, you need to set different parameters.